anonymin/thinkful-vday/readme.md

 - Paragraph Text
 - Button

 Each of the elements will be styled using CSS.
+We'll also be applying a border, which is stictly a CSS style.

 Start by creating a new development environment on CSSDeck.